engrmahabub/wee/syntax/syntax.md

 ```

 **Notes:**
+* Method call do not require empty brackets ()
+* Method call do not need brackets for single argument
+* Method call arguments can be enumerated in a tuple
 * A method can not be used in expressions
-* A method can have side-effects
+* A method can have side-effects and output parameters
-* We can intrerupt a procedure using "halt(0)"
+* We can interrupt a method prematurely using "halt(0)"

-Usually a method is working for a specific type.
+Usually a method is bound to a specific user type.
+This is the first parameter and is explicit declared.

+**Constructor**

+A special method is a constructor.
+This method has usually same name as the user type with lowercase, but can have other name defined by the user imagination.

 **example**
 ```